dij0s/PETAL/thesis/bachelor_thesis.typ

 LLMs rely on a self-attention mechanism to identify and concentrate on the most relevant parts of the input sequence.
 Each token, the basic unit of text (word, single character, group of words...) that is processed by the model, is assigned a weight reflecting its importance.
 This allows the model to prioritize relevant information and ignore irrelevant details.

-Hence, when the entire conversation history is provided to the model, important tokens may get lost in the larger context and potentially lead to incorrect responses (attention diffusion).
+Hence, when the entire conversation history is provided to the model, important tokens may get lost in the larger context and potentially lead to incorrect responses (phenomenon called attention diffusion).

 Considering this, a more efficient approach is proposed, relying on a single key assumption: each conversation focuses exclusively on energy planning for one municipality at a time.
 Accordingly, the conversational context is modeled as a single object that is updated at every turn.
-It is defined in the codeblock #ref(<conversational_state>) :
+It is defined in the #ref(<conversational_state>) below:
 #let destructured_state = read("code/destructured_state.py")
 #figure(
   code()[